Whey vs Casein Protein: Which is Better for You?

 - Whey Protein Concentrate (WPC): The most common type.
 Typically contains 80% protein, with the remaining components being lactose and fats.

-- Whey Protein Isolate (WPI): Undergoes further processing to remove most of the lactose and fats.
+- Whey Protein Isolate (WPI): Undergoes additional processing to remove most of the lactose and fats.
 Contains over 90% protein.

 - Whey Protein Hydrolysate (WPH): The protein is partially broken down (hydrolyzed) into smaller peptides, leading to even faster absorption.